Skip to main content

 Diamond, Debra, Elizabeth Moynihan Curator for South and Southeast Asian Art.
 B.F.A.
 (1981) Parsons School of Design; M.A.
 (1991) Hunter College; Ph.D.
 (2000) Columbia University.
 Research specialties: South Asian Art; Indian court painting; Visual culture of yoga.
 Contact: DiamoDE@si.edu

-Farhad, Massumeh, Chief Curator and the Ebrahimi Family Curator of Persian, Arab, and Turkish Art.
+Farhad, Massumeh, Ebrahimi Family Curator of Persian, Arab, and Turkish Art and Senior Associate Director of Research.
 B.A.
 (1977) Wellesley College; M.A.
 (1983), Ph.D.
 (1987) Harvard University.
 Research specialties: Islamic Art, Persian painting.
 Contact: FarhaMa@si.edu

 Giaccai, Jennifer, Conservation Scientist.
 B.A.
 (1995) Macalester College; M.S.E.
 (1999) Johns Hopkins University.
 Research specialties: Technical studies of paints, pigments, dyes and their degradation processes; non-invasive methods for characterizing works of art; analysis of resins and organic materials.
 Contact: GiaccaiJ@si.edu